phil85/GB21-MH/README.md

 Tuning parameters of algorithm:
 * t_total: float, time limit on total running time
 * n_start: int, number of runs of global optimization phase
-* g_initial: int, initial number of nearest medians to which an object can be assigned
+* g_initial: int, initial number of nearest medians to which an object can be assigned (recommended: g_initial > 1)
 * init: str, initialization method to determine initial set of medians
 * n_target: int, target number of objects in initial subset
 * l: int, number of nearest objects to each median to be considered as potential new medians